waterlink/box-ruby-sdk/README.md

 ### Documentation ###

+You can find documentation for this gem [here](http://rubydoc.info/gems/box-api/frames).

 You can find API documentation at [http://developers.box.net/](http://developers.box.net/).
 Full documentation regarding the Ruby library methods is coming soon.

 ### Support ###